-At the voucher orientation she attended, she was intrigued about the opportunities the SDHC Achievement Academy offered to become more financially self-reliant.
+At the voucher orientation she attended, she was intrigued about the opportunities the SDHC Achievement Academy offered to "My kids see the big difference from a few years become more financially self-reliant.

 "What stood out was that they could help me repair my credit because my credit was not good at all," she said.
 "And to be honest, I didn't call right away.
 It took me a few months to say, 'You know what?
 Like, I'm ready.
 Enough time has passed.
 I need to make these changes."